 10-0 Louisiana State

 to share the 1908 title with Penn (but no Harvard!
-Do they operate
+Did they operate

 completely free of research?).
 Now yes, LSU had a perfect record, and

-half a dozen teams with perfect records every single season (more if
+are half a dozen teams with perfect records every single season

 you include all of the most minor schools).
 Kansas, for example, went